 The GROW AMERICA Act

-The Generating Renewal, Opportunity, and Work with Accelerated Mobility, Efficiency, and Rebuilding of Infrastructure and Communities throughout America Act, or GROW AMERICA Act, is a $302 billion, four year transportation reauthorization proposal that provides increased and stable funding for our Nation’s highways, bridges, transit, and rail systems.
-The Administration’s proposal is funded by supplementing current revenues with $150 billion in one-time transition revenue from pro-growth business tax reform.
-This will prevent Trust Fund insolvency for four years and increase investments to meet national economic goals.
+The Generating Renewal, Opportunity, and Work with Accelerated Mobility, Efficiency, and Rebuilding of Infrastructure and Communities throughout America Act, or GROW AMERICA Act, is a $478 billion, six year transportation reauthorization proposal that provides increased and stable funding for our Nation’s highways, bridges, transit, and rail systems.
+The Administration’s proposal is funded by supplementing current revenues from the Highway Trust Fund in combination with a 14 percent transition tax on the up to $2 trillion of untaxed foreign earnings that U.S. companies have accumulated overseas.
+This will prevent Trust Fund insolvency for six years and increase investments to meet national economic goals.

 The GROW AMERICA Act will provide States and local governments with the certainty needed to effectively plan and start construction on projects that will support millions of good paying jobs over the next several years.
 It will also enable more transformative transportation projects that will improve the Nation’s global competitiveness and mobility in communities across the country.

 The GROW AMERICA Act will increase transportation investment to support the needs of our Nation’s communities.
 The GROW AMERICA Act will provide critical investments to fix our decaying roads and crumbling bridges and ensure the safety of our transportation systems.
 Sixty five percent of America’s major roads are rated in less than good condition, while one in four bridges require significant repair or cannot handle today’s traffic and 45 percent of Americans do not have access to transit.
 These programs will help communities keep pace with our expanding economy, our growing population, and the traveling needs of the public.

 Specifically, the GROW AMERICA Act will provide –